 Our Team, Collaborators and Advisors

-Katherina Audley, Founder/Director, has participated in whale research projects around the world since 1997, and has 5 years’working in the Research and Evaluation department at San Francisco’s Exploratorium.
-A travel writer and photographer since 1995, Katherina is fluent in Spanish and has an 18-year history with the study region.
-She is a National Geographic Explorer and is also a grant awardee of Marisla Foundation, US DFWS, Norcross, Cetacean Society International, Idea Wild and the American Cetacean Society.
-Katherina serves as the Information and Technology Manager for the Society for Marine Mammalogy, and sits on their Education and Communication Committees.
-As founder and director of WGRP, she is responsible for overseeing all activities, data collection, reporting, cataloging, hiring and recruitments, and community outreach.
+Katherina Audley, Founder/Director, has participated in whale research projects around the world since 1997, and has 5 years’ working in the Research and Evaluation department at San Francisco’s Exploratorium.
+A travel writer and photographer since 1995, Katherina has a 21-year history with her study region in Mexico.
+Katherina is a National Geographic Explorer and guest blogger for National Geographic’s Ocean Voices column.
+Katherina serves as Information and Technology Manager for the Society of Marine Mammalogy, and sits on their Communication and Conservation Committees.
+She also provides advice on communication strategy to the International Committee for Marine Mammal Protected Areas and the IUCN Marine Mammal Protected Area Task Force.
+As founder and director of WoG, she is responsible for overseeing all activities, data collection, reporting, cataloging, hiring and recruitment, and community outreach.
 Contact Katherina at: firstname.lastname@example.org

 Arturo Mellín Mandujano, Lead Captain, is head of the tourism coop in Barra de Potosí.
-In addition to serving as lead captain with WGRP since its launch in 2013, Arturo owns a kayak rental company, runs his family restaurant, is a trained bird and whale watching guide, and a committed champion of marine conservation.
+In addition to serving as lead captain with WoG since its launch in 2013, Arturo owns a kayak rental company, runs his family restaurant, is a trained bird and whale watching guide.
+Arturo co-led a group of 14 community members on a series of learning exchanges between Baja California Sur and Barra de Potosí in 2018-2019 and continues to champion marine conservation efforts in the region regionwide.

 Raúl Ramirez Barragan, field researcher and educator, is equal parts skilled marine biologist, passionate conservationist and dedicated educator.
-He led our team to reduce our plastic use footprint to almost zero when he joined us in 2017 and is the mastermind behind many of our excellent educational presentations.
-When the whales have left for their summer feeding grounds, Raúl turns his focus to helping to maintain our fluke catalog and to advance our rough toothed dolphin and bottlenose dolphin research and analysis.
+He led our team to reduce our plastic use footprint to almost zero when he joined us in 2017 and has been the mastermind behind many of our excellent educational presentations.
+Raúl is currently out galavanting around with whales and turtles in other parts of the world but hops in from time to time to help us grab ID shots and whip our data into shape.

 Project Partners, Advisors and Visiting Scientists